turbot/steampipe-plugin-aws/docs/tables/aws_elastcache_cluster.md

 ```

-### Count of elasticache cluster provisioned with undesired(for example cache.m5.large and cache.m4.4xlarge is desired) node type(s).
+### List clusters provisioned with undesired (for example, cache.m5.large and cache.m4.4xlarge are desired) node types

 ```sql
 select